RedTahr/RedTahr.github.io/notes/pi_home_server.md

 ### setup samba from the command line
 sudo nano /etc/samba/smb.conf
-cp smb.conf smb.conf.master (to create a backup first if you like)
-- you can see the changes webmin made, such as wins support being on (and probably repeated later in a commented block too from the original file), see end of file for created shares. testparm (to verify smb.conf file) sudo service samba restart (if you've made changes)
+cp smb.conf smb.conf.master (to create a backup first if you like) you can see the changes webmin made, such as wins support being on (and probably repeated later in a commented block too from the original file), see end of file for created shares testparm (to verify smb.conf file) sudo service samba restart (if you've made changes)